Gopiraju-S/docker-fastapi-test/README.md

 ![Untitled](Images/5.png)

-### 5. Create the DOckerfile.yml
+### 5. Create the Dockerfile.yml

-Here, Dockerfile already created in my Github repocitory:
+Here, Dockerfile already created in my Github repocitory

-And we can create the new Dockerfile in a aplication level folder.
+And also, we can create the new Dockerfile in a aplication level folder.

     sudo nano Dockerfile

-Enter the docker text.
+Enter the dockerfile text.

     # Use Ubuntu as the base image
     FROM ubuntu:20.04